 - Spinal tuberculosis (Pott’s disease) causing deformity or paralysis

-Because these residuals often limit a veteran’s independence, the VA recognizes several forms of special compensation:
+Because these residuals often limit your independence, the VA recognizes several forms of special compensation:

-- SMC-K: For loss of voice or loss of function in an affected organ.
+- SMC-K: May apply if you experience loss of voice or loss of function in an affected organ.

-- SMC levels L to O: For veterans with paraplegia or those who require aid and attendance.
+- SMC levels L to O: May be assigned if you have paraplegia or require aid and attendance.

 Has the VA Given You a Lower Rating Than You Deserve?